 The homes on Griego Hill are served by a community water system that was established in 1974, as the result of an early planning effort that had identified the need for a clean water source as family holdings had been divided into increasingly smaller lots.

 The Griego Hill Traditional Village District should continue to reflect the unique historic development patterns of the old village with a mixed pattern of lot sizes and shapes and housing types.
-It should remain as a primarily single-family residential district consistent with historic options for compact residential development including clustered housing, family compounds and secondary dwelling units.
+It should remain as a primarily single-family residential district consistent with historic options for compact residential development including clustered housing, family compounds and accessory dwelling units.
+This plan envisions continued uses of community facilities, institutional uses, agricultural uses, and home occupations that are residential in scale.(*Need to clarify area in Tesuque Commmunity Overlay)

+The Land Use analysis has identified the average lot sizes for the TVCP TCD as approximately one half acre per lot.
 In order to maintain rural character and ensure that septic tanks will not contaminate ground water, new land divisions should not create lots that are less than 3/4 of an acre.

+New development on existing lots of less than ¾ acres should encourage high performance septic systems or connection to a community wastewater system to address potential environmental impacts.

+Accessory dwelling units are appropriate for this area and should reflect the character and scale of the community.

 The El Nido Restaurant is a commercial establishment located in this land use category.
+Any new commercial uses or expansion of existing non-residential uses should meet objectives of the Traditional Commmunity land use category.

+This land use category supports building structures height of 26 feet on slopes less than 15% allow flexibility of floor plan design and architecture while maintaining integrity of scale and height for consideration of overall impact on viewsheds.
+Structures with a second story should incorporate architectural features to maintain the character of the area.

+New development on slopes greater than 15% should be consistent with County Terrain Management standards.

 Performance based setbacks reflecting the historic patterns of Griego Hill should be established as part of the future zoning regulations.